 SSA Plan amendments and updates are reviewed/completed by staff and submitted to the Commission’s Community Facilities Committee (CFC) and/or the full Commission for approval.
 Once the Commission has approved the plan modification, it is submitted to the WDNR for final review and certification.
 Please note that the plan amendment process can take up to 3 months from start to finish!
 The Commission’s SSA Amendment procedures are contained within the individual SSA Plan documents.
 Additional, general information on Sewer Service Area Plans can be found on the Wisconsin DNR’s Sewer Service Area Planning Web Page.

 East Central is also responsible for the review of public sanitary sewer extensions, facilities plans, and the subsequent issuance of Water Quality Management Letters (sometimes referred to as ‘WQM’ or ‘208’ letters).
 These letters are required by WDNR to ensure that the proposed project is consistent with the existing Water Quality Management SSA) Plan.
 Please note that the ‘208’ review process can take up to 30 days and submittals should allow for this!
-More information on this process can be obtained by clicking on the link above.
+More information on this process can be found in the following documents:

 Embarrass/Cloverleaf Lakes 2030